lehoangphu/math4kid/counting.md

 title: Explanation of How to Solve Problems
 ---

-## Explanation of How to Solve Problems
+## Welcome Peter and Ryan to the SCIENCE of COUNTING

 We are going to solve problems from **Repetition with Ordering** to **Repetition with No Ordering**.
 Let’s go step by step, including examples.